SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 #### Your job.

 Implement the primitive `lookup: selector` that sent to an objClass with a method selector, a symbol and the initial receiver of the message, returns the method-body of the method associated with the selector in the objClass or its superclasses.
-Moreover if the method is not found, nil is returned.
+Moreover, if the method is not found, nil is returned.

 Make sure that you execute the test methods: `testNilWhenErrorInLookup` and `testRaisesErrorSendWhenErrorInLookup` whose code is given below: